ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     def writeResults(self, result_dict):
         '''
-        Create pack of analyses based on user input.
+        Create a pack of analyses based on user input.
         '''
         pass